A Lake Muskoka Steamship Cruise from Gravenhurst Ontario is a great way to explore Lake Muskoka region. Is there a better way to fall colors?

 Gravenhurst, The Gateway to Muskoka

 Muskoka is approximately a 2-hour drive from Toronto making it a favorite family destination for a weekend getaway.
 But where should you go?
-At 6,475 km2 Muskoka covers a huge municipality of north-central Ontario.
+At 6,475 kmtwo Muskoka covers a huge municipality of north-central Ontario.
 The Muskoka region extends from Georgian Bay in the west to the northern tip of Lake Couchiching in the south, to the western border of Algonquin Provincial Park in the east.
-For our latest adventure, we decided to experience Muskoka via a Lake Muskoka Steamship Cruise.
+For our latest adventure, we decided to experience Muskoka boat cruises via a Lake Muskoka Steamship.
 Fittingly, Muskoka Wharf is in Gravenhurst, Ontario, which is considered the gateway to Muskoka region.

 The RMS Segwun Muskoka Steamship

-The Segwun Steamship is a true piece of classic Canadian history.
+The RMS Segwun cruise steamship is a true piece of classic Canadian history.
 The letters RMS stand for Royal Mail Steamship.
 The RMS Segwun is North America’s oldest operating mail steamship.
 At 130 years-old, this ship has been around almost as long as Canada has!
 Although the RMS Segwun is now in use as a Muskoka cruise ship, it is still possible to send mail from the ship.
 That mail is stamped and posted as originating from the RMS Segwun.
+Unlike more modern the boats for more modern Muskoka boat cruises, like the Lady Muskoka, the Segwun in all about the history!

 A tour or the RMS Segwun is like a blast from the past.
 The engine room is laced with the original brass decor.
 And the throttle control is a bold statement to the Muskoka steamship’s vintage heritage.
 Something very cool about the Segwun steamship is that it was originally a side paddlewheel steamer.
 The original name of the Segwun was the Nipissing II.
 The steamship was updated with propellers, and relaunched with the Ojibwa name Segwun, meaning “springtime, in 1925.